yr5414/Scenario-2/README.md

-# Scenario-2
+# Scenario-2 Grp 27

-app available for download. should connect to internet to transmit data collected to hospital database. code demo only implements chatting and front end functions.
+An app that allows patients to get initial recommendations and solutions anonymously.
+Personal information would be handled by machines instead of humans.

+App also allows additional features to be added, e.g. make an appointment, direction to hospitals, etc.